theramiyer/blog/content/post/2021/on-petrol-prices.md

 The _crude prices_ are not in the government's control, but the prices of the finished products are---through taxes.
 Back in 2014, the tax on petrol was ₹9.48, which now [stands at ₹32.98](https://auto.economictimes.indiatimes.com/news/oil-and-lubes/government-hikes-excise-duty-on-petrol-by-record-rs-10-diesel-by-rs-13/75571493).
 The story is worse with diesel; the tax was ₹3.56 a litre, which has now jumped to ₹31.83.
 The states also levy a large amount of VAT, as you see above.
 Talking about exact numbers for the state is difficult because each state has its VAT rates ([anywhere between 6% and 28%](http://ppac.org.in/WriteReadData/userfiles/file/PP_3_SalesTax.xls) as of writing this post).

+{{< figure src="https://blogfiles.ramiyer.me/2021/images/fuel-tax-hikes.webp" alt="Fuel tax hike (2014 vs 2021)" caption="Fuel tax hike (2014 vs 2021) (Courtesy: [India Today](https://www.indiatoday.in/) and Ajit Paul, as of Feb 2021)" >}}

-And remember, VAT is over the sum of the base price, the freight and the Excise Duty, not merely the base price.
+And remember, VAT is over the sum of the base price, the freight and the Excise Duty, not merely the base price, as [this document by Bharat Petroleum](https://www.bharatpetroleum.com/pdf/MS_Webupload_16.06.2021.pdf) will show you.
 When the state governments reduced the tax on petrol and diesel, people saw it as an act of generosity, but no; the states could afford to do it because the increase of ₹10–₹13 per litre on the Excise Duty led to a drastic increase in the tax collected by the state governments.
 They could reduce the tax a little to appease the public, but technically, that came at no added cost to them.

 The price of petrol went up from ₹69.87 to over ₹100 in a span of fifteen months; this is unacceptable.
 The damage the governments are doing by increasing the taxes to this extent is much more than the benefit that they aim to get.
 Do the governments not see this?
 Your guess is as good as mine.
 The official statement from the union petroleum minister is that the government is not looking at a reduction in taxes on fuel because the government is [saving money for welfare schemes](https://indianexpress.com/article/india/dharmendra-pradhan-petrol-diesel-prices-welfare-schemes-7357174/).